Character Structures in Core Strokes®

 Developmental Reorganization Principle

-Character is not a fixed identity.
+Character is not fixed identity.

 It is developmental movement that became organized under constraint.